CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [ADDITIONAL SECTIONS MORE FAVORABLE TO SECOND LIEN LENDERS]

-1.8.4.sec=The assertion in any proceeding (including an Insolvency Proceeding) or otherwise by one Party (Party A) of the invalidity or nonperfection of the other Party’s (Party B’s) security interest as a defense to a claim or assertion by Party B against Party A for or alleging breach of this Agreement arising out of Party A’s exercise or assertion of claims or other rights or enforcement of remedies under this Agreement or any First Lien Loan Documents or Second Lien Loan Documents, as applicable, will not be a “contest” for purposes of this section 1.8.
+1.8.4.sec=The assertion in any proceeding (including an Insolvency Proceeding) or otherwise by one Party (Party A) of the invalidity or nonperfection of the other Party’s (Party B’s) security interest as a defense to a claim or assertion by Party B against Party A for or alleging breach of this Agreement arising out of Party A’s exercise or assertion of claims or other rights or enforcement of remedies under this Agreement or any First Lien Loan Documents or Second Lien Loan Documents, as applicable, will not be a “contest&rdquo; for purposes of this section 1.8.

 1.8.5.sec=A Second Lien Claimholder who intends to assert a claim or exercise a right or remedy that would violate this Agreement but for the invalidity or nonperfection of the Lien purporting to secure First Lien Obligations will give First Lien Agent at least five Business Days’ prior notice of the contemplated action, stating the basis for the claimant’s belief that the invalidity or nonperfection exists.